minhlynguyen/minhlynguyen/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;

 <div>
-  <p>🔭 I’m currently a MSc Computer Science student at University College Dublin </p>
+  <p>🔭 I’m currently a Computer Science student at University College Dublin </p>
   <p>👯 I’m looking for an entry-level software developer position in Ireland </p>
-  <p>💐 Below is some of my projects.
-Clicking on the name of the project will take you to the corresponding repository.
+  <p>💐 Below is some of my highlighted projects.
+Clicking on the name of the project will take you to the corresponding repository. </p>
 </div>

-**Thank you for visiting my GitHub** 🙏
+**Thank you for visiting my GitHub** 🙏.
+Feel free to contact me via my [email](mailto:lynm131@gmail.com) or my [linkedin](https://www.linkedin.com/in/lymnguyen123/).
 ---

 ### Web applications